mit2nil/ml-class/README.md

+### This is a forked version of original ml-class repo from lukas

 # Overview

 These are materials I use for a class on machine learning with scikit-learn, keras and tensorflow.
 Each file is a self contained unit that demonstrates a specific thing.
 Downloading or cloning this repository before class is a great way to follow along.